This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A minimally invasive maze procedure is an endoscopic surgery done to treat atrial fibrillation.
+A minimally invasive maze procedure is used to treat atrial fibrillation.

 - You have any of the following signs of a heart attack: